Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sweet Chromatography.md

 **Affected People**: Public

-**Before Mitigation**: Likelihood: 5, Severity: 3, Overall: 15
+**Before Mitigation**: Likelihood: 5, Severity: 3, Overall: 15 (unacceptable)

 **Mitigation**: Explain to the children that the sweets are not clean, and that they should never eat any food used in an experiment/in the lab.

 Don't leave sweets unattended and/or in easy reach of children without supervision.

 If ingested, warn parents to seek medical advice if illness develops in their child after the event.
+Inform a first aider.

-**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 <br/>